Canon SX730 vs Sony HX400V

 It is notable that the HX400V has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX730 does not feature such an accessory-socket.

 So how do things add up?
 Which of the two cameras – the Canon SX730 or the Sony HX400V – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot SX730 HS: